 build process places generated code for utilities in

-a subfolder within your Code generation folder (Simulink).
+a subfolder within your Code generation folder.

-Clear the Classic call interface check box.
+Under the Advanced parameters, clear the Classic call interface check box.

 In Code Generation > Report, select Create code generation